pipelight/nixos-tidy/README.md

 };
 ```

+- Or use it
-- Or to import a `home.nix` module from an adjacent `default.nix` module.
+  to import a `home.nix` module
+  from an adjacent `default.nix` module.

 ```sh
 .